-These consultees (referenced as Groups B2 and B3 in the Local Development Plan Manual 2015) comprise those bodies with specific functions that apply within the Plan area, for example Dŵr Cymru Welsh Water, which is the local water undertaker.
+These consultees (as defined in the Local Development Plans Regulations 2005 as amended in 2015)) comprise those bodies with specific functions that are identified in LDP Regulation 2 and that apply within the Plan area, for example Dŵr Cymru Welsh Water, which is the local water undertaker.
 The Authority also needs to consult UK Government Departments where aspects of the plan appear to affect their interests.